ramanagali/Interview_Guide/Cloud_DevOps_Interview_Questions.md

 ### Docker
 * What is default docker network applies when creating containers
 	- default bridge network are usually used when your apps run in standalone containers that need to communicate
-* How docker resolves the container names
+* How docker resolves the container names ?
-* What is docker compose
+* What is docker compose ?
+  * dsfsdf
-* Diff between docker CMD and ENTRYPOINT
+* Diff between docker CMD and ENTRYPOINT ?
+  * sdfsdaf
-* How can we make docker image lightweight
+* How can we make docker image lightweight ?
+  * using multi stage builds

 ### CI CD
 * What is the Branching Strategy to you use